 If Test Plan and Test Suite are not configured, you'll need to manually import the WIT definitions and migrate data.

 If you don't see the Configure Features link, you can start using the new features as they're already enabled.

-If you receive a message similar to the one shown below, you can configure your team project.
+If you receive a message similar to the one shown below, you can configure your project.
 If more than one process template is available, accept the recommended version.

 If the dialog box doesn't contain a Configure option, then you'll need to apply the updates manually.

 In most cases, the wizard will configure all the new features and you'll receive a success message.